Are you looking for a break away from all the monotony of everyday life?

 There are charges for mountain climbing and using of the chalet for an overnight stay.

-Also read: Coastal Paddle in Forest City, Johor
+Also read: Stand Up Paddle (SUP) In Johor

 The trekking route has three campsites along the way to the summit.
 The first campsite is located just a small distance from the base of the mountain.
 The second one is found on your way to the summit while the last one is found is just about 30 meters further up the second one.